high-value-team/docker-workshop/scripts/README.md

 ```

 ![drone-jobs](images/drone-jobs.png)
 drone-jobs: Finished pipeline jobs.
-Some jobs may take some time to finish (e.g. 20minutes)
+Some jobs may take some time to finish (e.g. 22 minutes)

 ## Closing-Notes